Jahia/server-availability-manager/README.md

   admin {
     serverAvailabilityManager {
       shutdown(
-        dryRun: true,   # When dryRun is provided, the server will not be shutdown but still return the expected API response (true or false)
+        # When dryRun is provided, the server will not be shutdown but
+        # still return the expected API response (true or false)
+        dryRun: true,
         timeout: 25,    # In seconds, maximum time to wait for server to be ready to shutdown
         force: true     # Force immediate shutdown even tasks are running )